Top 10 Game Development Companies in the Netherlands: Industry Leaders of 2026

 1. Juego Studios

 Juego Studios is a globally recognized full-cycle game development and art outsourcing company, operating as a strategic production partner for studios, publishers, and IP-holders across North America, Europe, and Asia-Pacific.
-While headquartered in India with delivery teams distributed globally, Juego Studios has been a trusted partner for multiple European publishers and enterprises, making it a significant presence in the international game development supply chain that delivers game development services across every major genre and platform.
+While headquartered in India with delivery teams distributed globally, Juego Studios has been a trusted partner for multiple European publishers and enterprises, making it a significant presence in the international game development supply chain that delivers services across every major genre and platform.

 With a 250+ strong team spanning game engineers, 3D artists, animators, UI/UX designers, QA engineers, and LiveOps specialists, Juego Studios offers a rare combination of creative depth and production scalability.
 Their portfolio spans 200+ completed projects across mobile, PC, console, browser, and AR/VR platforms, and includes collaborations with global brands such as Warner Bros, Tencent, and Sony.
 They are one of the few studios positioned to serve both as a primary developer and a video game development studio embedded within a client’s broader production pipeline.